-Forces - Pupils learn about push/pull forces as well as Benjamin Franklin's experiments with water and air resistance that he conducted in the English Lake District and the canals of Holland.
+Forces - Pupils learn about push/pull forces as well as Benjamin Franklin's experiments with water and air resistance.
 They will also learn about his experience of witnessing the first ever manned hot air balloon flight take place in 18th century Paris.
 For their experiment, pupils will craft parachutes and test the effects of air resistance on the other push/pull forces in action.